Equilend/1source-codegen-client-api/docs/LoansApi.md

 # **ledgerLoansLoanIdAmendPost**
 > LedgerResponse ledgerLoansLoanIdAmendPost(body, loanId)

-Approve a loan in \&quot;proposed\&quot; state.
-Borrowers should not send roundingRule, roundingMode, or minimumMarkPrice when approving a loan.
+Amend a loan in \&quot;open\&quot; state.
+Allows a party to propose a change to an existing loan.

 ### Example
 ```java